nextstrain/augur/docs/exportv.md

 There are a couple of exceptions to this:
 * There is no way to set default display views using command line only, so using `"display_defaults"` in your config file will set this
 * There is no way to modify the default filters displayed when using command line only, so using `"filters"` in your config file will set this
-* **???** _INCLUDE HOW THIS AFFECTS TRAITS DEPENDING ON HOW WE DECIDE THIS IN CL_ **TO DO**
+* If you set color-by options in command-line using `--metadata-color-by` _and_ pass in a config file, only the things listed in `--metadata-color-by` will be coloring options, but if they have a 'title' and 'type' set in the config file, these will be used.

 ### Using a Config File
-You will always need to pass in some information, like your tree and metadata, via the command line.
+* You will always need to pass in some information, like your tree and metadata, via the command line.
 Jump back up to [What's the same](#what-s-the-same) and
 [What's almost the same](#what-s-almost-the-same) to see what these are.

-You'll also need to use `--auspice-config` to pass in the config file you'd like to use (this is the same as in export v1).
+* You'll also need to use `--auspice-config` to pass in the config file you'd like to use (this is the same as in export v1).

-**Remember:** You don't have to include every field in your config file if you specify it in the command line (or are happy with the default) instead.
+* **Remember:** You don't have to include every field in your config file - you can specify it in the command line (or use the default default) instead, if you prefer.

 #### Config file format
 Just like in export v1, the config file is a JSON-format file. _It is important that everything in your config file is enclosed in one pair of curly brackets._ These can be on a separate line at the very top and very bottom of your file.